MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 > The functions described on this page are used for performing "nonlocal gotos": transferring execution from one function to a predetermined location in another function.
 The setjmp() function dynamically establishes the target to which control will later be transferred, and longjmp() performs the transfer of execution.

+This minimal example can then be created using that man page:

 ```c
 #include <setjmp.h>
 #include <stdio.h>